typefaceoff/typefaceoff/.github/CONTRIBUTING.md

 If you encounter a bug or issue while using **Typefaceoff**, we encourage you to report it to us.
 Please follow these steps when filing a bug report:

-1. Go to the project's [issue tracker](https://github.com/jaskfla/typefaceoff/issues).
+1. Go to the project’s [issue tracker](https://github.com/jaskfla/typefaceoff/issues).
-2. Click on "New Issue" and select the "Bug Report" template.
+2. Click on “New Issue” and select the “Bug Report” template.
 3. Provide a clear and concise title for the issue.
 4. Describe the problem you encountered and the steps to reproduce it.
 5. Include relevant information like your operating system, browser version, and any error messages received.